November 15, 2025 (7mo ago) — last updated May 10, 2026 (1mo ago)

 InheritanceUsually no inheritanceSupports inheritance and polymorphism

-Primary use caseSmall, self-contained valuesComplex entities with behaviour
+Primary use caseSmall, self-contained valuesComplex entities with behavior

-These principles have practical consequences for latency, memory usage, and correctness.
-Choosing deliberately will make your code more predictable and easier to maintain.
+These principles affect latency, memory usage, and correctness.
+Choosing deliberately makes code more predictable and easier to maintain.

 How memory allocation impacts performance